So good it’s spooky: 15 bewitching Halloween email + SMS marketing ideas

 Plus, when brewed successfully, it can help you ensnare new customers and spellbind your existing ones as you prepare to head into the busiest time of the retail year.

-7 tried-and-true Halloween email marketing ideas
+15 tried-and-true Halloween email + SMS marketing campaign ideas

-These 7 Halloween email ideas (plus examples) can show you where to start.
+These 15 Halloween email ideas (plus examples) can show you where to start.

 1. Play with the spooky colors of the season

 Brand example: BABOON TO THE MOON’s Halloween email showcases their bright orange travel bag product line against a black background.
-They kept their call-to-action (CTA) simple, encouraging subscribers to “shop orange things.”
+They keep their call to action (CTA) simple, encouraging subscribers to “shop orange things.”